Lina-Liuna/core-python/README.md

 Move complex expressions into helper functions, especially if you need to use the same logic repeatedly.

 An if/else expression provides a more readable alternative to using the Boolean operators or and and in expressions.

 ##### item 6: Prefer multiple assignment unpacking over indexing
+###### things to remember:
+python has special syntax called unpacking for assigning multiple values in a single statement.

+unpacking is generalized in python and can be applied to any iterable, including many levels of iterable within iterables

+using unpacking to avoid explicitly indexing into sequences.

 ##### item 7: Prefer enumerate over range
 ##### item 8: Use zip to process iterators in Parallel
 ##### item 9: Avoid else blocks after for and while loops